Competition rules

 COMPETITION RULES

-XVII Kazimierz Wiłkomirski International Youth Cello Competition will take place on 4-8 December 2024 in Poznań.
+XVIII Kazimierz Wiłkomirski International Youth Cello Competition will take place on 2-5 December 2026 in Poznań.
 All stages of the competition will take place in Tadeusz Szeligowski 1st Level Music School No. 2 concert hall in Poznań, and will be open to the public.

 1. Exchange of artistic experiences between young cello players and teachers from various countries.